Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 }
 ````

-6. while() loop: It is used when you want to execute the statements within the while loop only when the condition becomes true.
+6.while() loop: It is used when you want to execute the statements within the while loop only when the condition becomes true.

   do while() loop: It is used when you want to execute the statements within the do while loop atleast once and later continue executing the statements only if the condition is true.

-7. malloc(): It is used to allocate memory dynamically.
+7.malloc(): It is used to allocate memory dynamically.
 It allocates only single block of memory and takes only one argument.
   calloc(): It is also used to allocate memory dynamically.
 It allocates multiple blocks of memory and takes two argument.
 Additionally it also initializes the memory to zero where as malloc doesn't.

 8.To create an integer array,as shown in the code below, user inputs the size of the array.
 Let that be 5 for suppose, then malloc creates 5*sizeof(int) that is 20 bytes of memory which sufficient to store 5 integers in an array.
 This is allocating memory dynamically.